- Video : How to Teach Your Child About Good Touch and Bad Touch

 - It does not matter if the touch happens with clothes on, it still counts as bad.

 - Ensure that your child knows how to call out for help if she feels trapped or is in an uncomfortable situation.

 What Should Parents Watch Out For?

 Constant vigilance is essential when raising children.
 Even though there is no need to be blindly distrustful of strangers around your child, it is important you are not blind to risks that are closer to you.
 Several studies report that the most common sexual predator is not some stranger, but actually someone well-known to you or your child, as unpleasant as it is to consider.
 The key is to notice any strange behaviour from either your child or the adult in question.
 Abused children exhibit noticeable signs of distress in the presence of their abuser.
 Understanding that your child might be suffering means that you will have to rid yourself of any bias you might have for the potential abuser, no matter how close they are to you.
-This is understandably very difficult to do, especially if the potential abuser is a friend, family member or even your spouse, but always remember that your child depends on you for their safety and happiness.
+This is understandably very difficult to do, especially if the potential abuser is a friend, family member or even your spouse, but always remember that your child depends on you for her safety and happiness.

 Making Your Child Aware of Child Abuse

 This is not an era where people shy away from mentioning anything sexual around their children.
 Children are quite able to grasp complex topics like sexuality and abuse.
 But you should be careful while explaining your child about sexual identity.
 You should explain how certain regions of her body are private, elaborate on how these spaces are delicate and must be protected from intrusion.
 Teach her to say no to strangers who offer treats or rides.
 Do not teach your kids to obey or respect any adult they come across if that adult is infringing on their physical space; instead, tell her to shout or fight back.
 And most importantly, let her know that you won’t punish or scold her for doing so, if she has done nothing wrong.

 Tips for Educating Toddlers About Good Touch and Bad Touch